CATE Summer Institute

 IF YOU HAVE A NetID:

 You may self-enroll in the Blackboard site with your UIC credentials.
-Enrollment is open.
-The first module will be available starting June 1st.
+Enrollment will remain open through August 23, 2021 – the first day of the fall semester.

 Please note that when you click on the link below, you may navigate to a page telling you “access denied.”
 Just click the ‘log in’ button on the right and you will navigate to the Blackboard login page, where you may use your UIC credentials to log into the site.